Turing degree spectra of differentially closed fields: Introduction

-\begin{thm}[Harrington; \cite{H74}, Corollary 3] For every computable differential field $K$, there exists a differentially closed computable differential field $L$ and a computable differential field homomorphism $g:K\to L$ such that $L$ is constrained over the image $g(K)$.
+\begin{thm}[Harrington; \cite{H74}, Corollary 3] For every computable differential field $K$, there exists a computable differential field $L$ and a computable differential field homomorphism $g:K\to L$ such that $L$ is a differential closure of the image $g(K)$.
 Moreover, indices for $g$ and $L$ may be found uniformly in an index for $K$. \end{thm} So this $L$ is in fact a differential closure of $K$ -- or at least, of the image $g(K)$, which is computably isomorphic to $K$ via $g$.
-To preserve standard terminology, we continue to refer to the computable function $g$ in Theorem \ref{thm:Harrington} as a \emph{Rabin embedding} for the differential field $K$.
-This is the term used for computable fields and computable presentations of their algebraic closures, the context in which Rabin proved the original analogue of this theorem.
-We note that the exposition in \cite{H74} does not consider uniformity of the procedure it describes, but a close reading of the proof there indicates that the algorithm giving $g$ and $L$ is indeed uniform in an index for the original computable differential field.
+In \cite{R60}, Rabin proved the original analogue of this theorem for fields and their algebraic closures.
+We note that the exposition in \cite{H74} does not consider uniformity of the procedure it describes, but a close reading of the proof there indicates that the algorithm giving $g$ and $L$ is indeed uniform in an index for $K$.
+In particular, the following lemma is proven simply by uniformizing the proof of \cite[2(b), Lemma 2]{H74} and noting that the argument in the ensuing section 2(c) is uniform. \begin{lemma} There exists a single computable function $\gamma$, the \emph{type function} for \DCF0, such that, for every computable differential field $F$ of characteristic $0$, every index $e$ for the atomic diagram $\Delta(F)$ of $F$, and every irreducible differential polynomial $f\in F\{ X\}$, $\gamma(e,f)$ is an index of the characteristic function $\phi_{\gamma(e,f)}$ of a $1$-type $\Gamma(x)$ that is complete and principal over $\DCF0\cup\Delta(F)$ and contains the formula $f(X)=0$. \end{lemma} This type function will enable us to extend individual formulas $f(X)=0$ uniformly to principal $1$-types over differential fields we have already built.
+However, while the type $\Gamma(x)$ given by the type function will always be principal, the lemma does not promise to identify any specific formula as a generator of the type.
+The characteristic function merely decides which formulas belong to the type and which do not: at some point it will come across a generating formula and include it, but having done so, it will simply continue including and excluding other formulas, although from then on the type is in fact completely determined.